OnroerendErfgoed/pyramid_skosprovider/docs/services.rst

                 "label": "De Paardekastanje"
             }
         ]

+    :query language: Returns the label with the corresponding language-tag if present.
+        If the language is not present for this concept/collection, it falls back to
+        1) the default language of the provider.
+2) 'en' 3) any label.
+        Eg. ``?language=nl`` to show the dutch labels of the concepts/collections.

     :statuscode 200: The concepts and collections were found.
     :statuscode 404: The conceptscheme was not found.